daikikuchi/Readable/README.md

 # Readable

-This is Readable project, I built a content and comment web app.
+This is Readable project using React and Reducer, I built a content and comment web app.
 Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
 Users will also be able to edit and delete posts and comments.

 ### Dependencies
 - Please refer to package.json file.